 Penalty Points Description 1 For every minute late or in advance of the optimum time.
 The time taken is rounded down to the nearest minute.
 On compass bearing or grid reference stages the allocated time can be either optimum or maximum.
-For maximum times, the time penalties only start 1 once the allocated time has been exceeded.
-For every full minute that a competitor does not leave a checkpoint, including the start line checkpoint/map room, at the allocated time.
-(For example, a rider who leaves a checkpoint 4'59" after she/he should will be penalised with four points.)
-This will also apply where a rider is held at a checkpoint whilst fitting a hoof-boot.
-The new start time is given on her/his record card along with the penalty marks.
+For maximum times, the time penalties only start once the allocated time has been exceeded.